 Federal Estate Tax

 Even though you won’t owe estate tax to the state of California, there is still the federal estate tax to consider.
-The federal estate tax goes into effect for estates valued at $11.18 million and up in 2018.
-This is an increase from the previous federal estate tax threshold of $5.49 million, and went into effect as part of the tax legislation that was signed by President Trump at end of 2017.
-This tax has full portability for married couples, meaning if the right legal steps are taken a married couple can avoid paying an estate tax on up to $22.46 million after both have died.
+The federal estate tax goes into effect for estates valued at $11.7 million and up in 2021.
+This goes up to $12.06 million in 2022.
+This tax has full portability for married couples, meaning if the right legal steps are taken a married couple can avoid paying an estate tax on up to $24.06 million after both have died.

 For estates that exceed this amount, the top tax rate is 40%.
 A full chart of federal estate tax rates is below.